Solomons, Maryland: Early settlers

-Shipbuilding and Maritime Activity
+Shipbuilding and maritime activity

 In the 19th century, shipyards developed to support the island's fishing fleet.
 The Marsh Shipyard built schooners and sloops but became famous for its bugeyes, the forerunner of the skipjack.
 In the War of 1812, Commodore Joshua Barney's flotilla sailed from here to attack British vessels on Chesapeake Bay.
 The deep, protected harbor has been a busy marine center ever since.
 Kronprinzessin Cecilie, a 1906-built German ocean liner which during World War I was commandeered (and renamed Mount Vernon (ID-4508) by the US, was laid up at Solomons in 1920.

 Supporting the U.S. Navy during World War II

-During World War II, the island was chosen by the Allied command as the site for training amphibious invasion forces.
+During World War II, the island was chosen by the Allied command as the site for Naval Amphibious Training Base Solomons.
 The lessons learned at Solomons proved invaluable on D-Day, at Tarawa, at Guadalcanal, and in numerous other military operations.
 Three naval bases were established at the mouth of the Patuxent River.
 These three facilities made a major contribution to the war effort and brought new jobs to local residents.
 Between 1942 and 1945, the population of Solomons increased from 263 to more than 2,600.
 Over 60,000 troops trained at Solomons during the war.

 Coincidentally, many of the servicemen who trained at the Solomons base in Maryland were sent to fight in the Solomon Islands in the Pacific Ocean.

 Solomons was the site of the following U.S. Navy activities during the war: